SatGate-io/satgate/README.md

 **Captures the high-frequency agent traffic that is economically unviable on card rails.**

-**Bonus:** Every request costs money, so bots and scrapers can't abuse your API.
-Don't block them—monetize them. *(Economic Rate Limiting — complements your WAF/CDN)*
+**Bonus:** High-volume scraping becomes expensive and self-limiting. *(Economic friction for L7 abuse — use alongside your WAF/CDN for volumetric protection)*

 ---